Restrictive covenants are certain conditions written into property deeds. Essentially, they determine what changes a homeowner can and cannot make.

 What does this mean for you?

-We’ve taken a closer look and unpicked some of the most common questions to tell you what you need to know.
+We’ve taken a closer look and unpacked some of the most common questions to tell you everything there is to know about restrictive covenants.

 Common restrictive covenants